 - Delete and reinstall WhatsApp.

-- Launch the (Google) Talk app, press the [Menu Button], and select [Sign out] for all of your accounts.
-Then re-launch (Google) Talk and sign back in to your account(s).
+- Launch the Hangouts app, press the Menu Button, and sign out of all of your accounts (tap the account, scroll down and select Sign out).
+Then re-launch Hangouts and sign back in to your account(s).

 - Turn off Wi-Fi.

 - If you are often connected to Wi-Fi, check your Wi-Fi sleep policy (Settings > Wi-Fi > Menu Button > Advanced > Keep Wi-Fi on during sleep) and make sure it is set to "Always".